Current Staff Information

 (email at email@example.com)

-I started teaching at Durham in 2007.
-Before that, I taught General English, English for Specific Purposes (ESP), and English for Academic Purposes (EAP).
+I started teaching English for Academic Purposes (EAP) at Durham in 2007.
+Before that, I taught General English and English for Specific Purposes (ESP) in the UK, Germany, and Japan.

 - Teacher and materials writer of Academic Skills courses, open to all undergraduates.